-2 University of Economics - Varna, Varna, Bulgaria (petrov@ue-varna.bg)
+2 University of Economics – Varna, Varna, Bulgaria (petrov@ue-varna.bg)

 Abstract – With the proliferation of cloud-native services, the need for efficient software design strategies has become of the utmost importance.
 This paper gives a brief overview of domain-driven, cloud-based software development activities and how they fit into a well-known process.
 It emphasizes multiple techniques for expressing complex business logic by facilitating greater scalability, flexibility, and maintainability.
-The significance of the system's availability, reliability, and resilience may prevent an organization from failure and support its growth.
-This article examines the fundamental components of Domain-Driven Design (DDD), their integration with cloud-native technologies, as well as their benefits and challenges.
-In addition, the research aims to contribute to the growing body of knowledge in this field and to aid software architects and developers
+The significance of the system's availability, reliability, and resilience may prevent an organization from experiencing failure and support its growth.
+This article examines the fundamental components of domain-driven design, their integration with cloud-native technologies, and their benefits and challenges.
+In addition, the study aims to contribute to the growing body of knowledge in this field and to aid software architects and developers

 Keywords – domain-driven design, cloud-native services, scalability, maintainability, modularity, distributed systems, software architecture.